I'm an avid football ("soccer") fan. My favorite sports team is Arsenal. My

 through?" #PlayRightThrough#PlayRightThrough).

-with actor-in-concert Alex Sanders (TFC's
+Easy Worthy, with actor-in-concert Alex Sanders (TFC's all-star

-all-star goalkeeper) https://twitter.com/EasyWorthy14.
+goalkeeper) https://twitter.com/EasyWorthy14.

-I really like Kelly Robinson, and there's a episode of "I Spy" where he gets
+I really like Kelly Robinson, and there's a episode of "I Spy" where he

-every bar, I had AI make this table:
+bar patron at every bar, I had AI make this table:

 Various Anise-Based Alcohols of the Mediterranean: